Huub Stevens: Managerial career

 On 25 June 2013, Stevens became manager of Superleague Greece side PAOK.
 PAOK terminated his contract on 2 March 2014 due to the club's poor results.

 After his departure, Stevens was appointed manager of VfB Stuttgart on 9 March 2014, replacing Thomas Schneider.
 Stevens started his new position with training on 10 March 2014.
 His first match in charge was against Werder Bremen, a 1–1 draw.
 He resigned as manager of Stuttgart on 10 May 2014 following a 1–0 loss to Bayern Munich.
 He finished his stint with a record of three wins, three draws and four losses in ten matches.

 On 25 November 2014, Stevens returned to VfB Stuttgart.
 His first match in his return to the club was a 4–1 win against SC Freiburg on 28 November 2014.
 On 21 March 2015, in a 3–1 win against Eintracht Frankfurt, Stuttgart won its first match of 2015 and its second home win of the 2014–15 season.
 He left Stuttgart at the end of the 2014–15 season, where Stuttgart finished in the 14th position in the Bundesliga.

-Stevens was appointed manager of 1899 Hoffenheim on 26 October 2015 after the club started the season with just six points in ten matches.
+Stevens was appointed manager of TSG Hoffenheim on 26 October 2015 after the club started the season with just six points in ten matches.
 He resigned on 10 February 2016, citing health problems.

 On 14 March 2019, he returned to Schalke as an interim until the end of the season after Domenico Tedesco was sacked by the club.

 On 18 December 2020, he returned to Schalke once again as an interim.
 This time he coached the club for only two matches.
 Schalke could not end a winless streak of 28 games in the Bundesliga in his first match, losing 0–1 to Arminia Bielefeld, but won the next match 3–1 against SSV Ulm in the DFB-Pokal.